pearcej/cpp4python/_sources/Cpp4Python/firstcppprogram.rst

 Summary
 -------

-Now that we have run our hello world program, lets go back and look at it carefully to see what we can learn about the C++ language.
+Now that we have run our "hello world" program, lets go back and look at it carefully to see what we can learn about the C++ language.

 .. activecode:: hellocommented